baliganikhil/JS_Grid/README.md

 * If Container is Table, data is presented as a table
 * If Container is Form, data is represented in a multi data form, where at one time, one record is shown with navigation buttons to inspect each record
 * If Container is Chart, data is represented as Pie or Bar charts, depending on Chart Type parameter

+####Action Button Position
+actionButtonPosition parameter allows you to specify where you want the add or remove row buttons to be present.
+If you want these buttons to be present at the top of the table, then don't pass this parameter.
+If you specify this parameter as line, then the buttons will appear at the end of each row.
+Each row will have a minus sign (To remove the row) and Plus will appear for the last row (To add a row.

+####Call back functions
+As mentioned above, the add and delete buttons make changes to the table.
+However when you want to want to perform some action on press of these buttons - Like making changes at the database level by making an Ajax call, or simply want to override the existing style, then do the following.

+onDelete, onAdd, onSave, onSearch are the four keys that allow you to do something on that action.
+All you need to do is pass the name of the function to be executed when the corresponding button is pressed.
+Parantheses should not be included, just the name.

+However, when you do this, the default action - such as striking out a row on delete, will not happen if you override it.
+If you want to call a custom function as well as allow default operations to continue, then include another parameter - onDeleteIsCallback, onAddIsCallback... and pass the value as true.
+This will do both operation.

+####Hiding unnecessary buttons
+If you want to hide the Add, Delete, Save, Export or Search - Just pass the addVisible, deleteVisible, saveVisible, exportVisible and searchVisible values as false.

+####Export your table as CSV
+You can export a table as CSV.
+I used a function I found online to do this directly from Javascript.
+If you are using Firefox, it works like a charm - If you are using Chrome, it will download the file - but without the extension csv.
+You just will have to rename the file.

+####Sort your table
+This works with the help of the Table Sorter plugin.
+If you pass this as true, then you can sort columns

 Other parameters (optional) are explained against them in the example call below